 Our Work in Georgia

-In partnership with the Georgia Department of Community Affairs, ARC is supporting 11 projects in Georgia totaling nearly $3.2 million in fiscal year 2020.
-These investments have been matched by nearly $4.6 million and are attracting an additional $43 million in leveraged private investments in Georgia.
+In partnership with the Georgia Department of Community Affairs, ARC is supporting 16 projects in Georgia totaling $6.3 million in fiscal year 2022.
+These investments have been matched by $4.8 million in Georgia.
 They are also benefiting the 3.3 million residents in Georgia’s 37 Appalachian counties.

 Honorable Brian Kemp